brainstormforce/wp-spectra/README.md

 * Fix: Assets Generation issue on frontend when Twenty Twentyone theme is active.
 * Fix: Assets not regenerated for frontend when post conatining reusable blocks is updated.
 * Fix: Post Grid: The Block shifts to left on frontend when Twenty Twenty theme is active.
+* Fix: Woocommerce shop page frontend styling gets removed when page is saved from editor.

 ### 1.23.4 ###
 * Fix: Advanced column - Shape Divider issue when using with the Astra Custom Layout.